ahmadkhaledCS/clusered-warehouse/README.md

 ### How to use

+- Maven clean and run to build the Jar file
-- Only run the docker-compose and you are ready to go
+- Run the docker-compose and you are ready to go

 ### Endpoints